rgcgithub/regenie/docs/docs/install.md

 1. **regenie** requires the
   [BGEN library](https://bitbucket.org/gavinband/bgen/src/default/) so
   you will need to download and install that library.
-2. In the regenie source code edit the BGEN_PATH variable in the `Makefile` to the BGEN library path.
+2. In the source code edit the BGEN_PATH variable in the `Makefile` to the BGEN library path.
 3. On the command line type `make` while in the main source code directory.
     - Compile using [GCC](https://gcc.gnu.org) version >= 5.1